 Moondrop Blessing 2

-The first most obvious difference between the two is the quality of the bass and treble.
-B2 bass is much leaner and faster in speed but doesn't have much lower extensions and texture.
+The first and most obvious difference between the two is the quality of the bass and treble.
+B2 bass is much leaner and faster in speed but doesn’t have much lower extensions and texture.
 B2 also lacked some sparkles and treble extension that caused them not as airy and clean as the HS1300ss.

 Both IEMs have a forward midrange presentation and they are equally good with it.
 But unlike HS1300ss, B2 is more laid back and thinner sounding, which made them shine more with female vocals or weeb music.
 The only problem people will have with B2 here is maybe the hints of BA timbre and driver incoherency for those who are sensitive enough to feel it.

-In terms of the technicalities, both also very capable IEMs.
-But I do feel the soundstage is much more open and surround on the HS1300ss compared to B2.
-Imaging, sometimes I also feel HS1300ss does a bit better as it has much deeper depth and taller dimensions, which reminded me a bit of Sony's IER-M7.
+In terms of the technicalities, both are also very capable IEMs.
+But I do feel the soundstage is much more open and surrounded on the HS1300ss compared to B2.
+Imaging, sometimes I also feel HS1300ss does a bit better as it has much deeper depth and taller dimensions, which reminded me a bit of Sony’s IER-M7.
 To explain what I meant, B2 is like when you are sitting in front of a stage, while HS1300ss put you in the middle of a music hall.
-For the resolution, they are pretty on par with each other, so I can't really say which one us better.
+For the resolution, they are pretty on par with each other, so I can’t really say which one is better.